Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: The Modernized Amdahl Model

 The threshold is finite rather than asymptotic.
 For example, when $S=0.9$, specialization requires at least a $10\times$ relative efficiency advantage; when $S=0.95$, it requires at least $20\times$.
 As the value-scalable fraction rises, the bar for specialization rises rapidly.

 The baseline model treats the specialization advantage~$R$ as a first-order quantity.
-A bandwidth-limited extension is given in Appendix~\ref{app:bandwidth}; it strengthens the pressure toward programmable hardware in the interior of the surface but does not alter the threshold condition itself.
+A bandwidth-limited extension is given in Appendix~\ref{app:bandwidth}; it strengthens the pressure toward preserving a larger programmable substrate in the interior of the surface but does not alter the threshold condition itself.